Zero-Trust Access Service

 Configure & Consolidate Kubectl Access to Remote Clusters

-Eliminate the burden of having to configure and manage RBAC cluster by cluster.
-Streamline and consolidate access control for to your fleet of clusters spanning different operating environments, different clouds (EKS, AKS, etc.), and on-premises data centers operating behind firewalls.
+Eliminate the burden of having to configure and manage Kubernetes Role Based Access Control cluster by cluster.
+Streamline and consolidate access control for your fleet of clusters spanning different operating environments, different clouds (EKS, AKS, etc.), and on-premises data centers operating behind firewalls.
 A single login gives authorized users (e.g., developers, operations, contractors, etc.) seamless and secure access to all clusters with a native and familiar kubectl experience.
 Comply with security policies with completely private datapaths.
 Reduce complexity and eliminate the risk of security breaches and loss in productivity.

 Identity-driven Secure Access to Kubectl

 Enables seamless access via single sign-on (SSO) and role-based access control (RBAC) to kubectl, providing a high level of security.
-Avoid the operational and user productivity issues with SSH, Bastion, or VPNs.
+Avoid the operational and user productivity issues with SSH, Bastion, VPNs, or namespace access control.
 Instantly revoke user access to the fleet of clusters.
 Automatically implement and enforce read-only access for non-privileged users, i.e., access limited to kubectl commands such as “get,” “describe,” “logs.”
-Provide temporary access to contractors, for example, with access terminating automatically after a specified time window.
-Harden user access by requiring strong authentication via MFA (TOTP, U2F, etc.) for kubectl access to clusters.
+Provide contractors temporary access, for example, with access terminating automatically after a specified time window.
+Harden user access by requiring strong authentication via MFA (TOTP, U2F, etc.) for kubectl access to pods.

 Audit Log of All Kubectl Actions

-The Zero-Trust Access Service records all kubectl commands by users so your company can view, search and trace a centralized audit log across all users and clusters.
-Easily search logs by cluster, namespace, and method.
+The Zero-Trust Access Service records all kubectl commands by users so your company can provide true cluster and application safety.
+Easily search audit logs by cluster, namespace, user, and method.
 Prove compliance with internal policies, industry regulations, and audit processes.

 Flexible Kubectl Access Configurations

-The Zero-Trust Access Service provides the convenience of multi-cluster access via an integrated, browser-based virtual terminal within the Rafay’s Web Console.
+The Zero-Trust Access Service provides the convenience of multi-cluster access and authentication externally via an integrated, browser-based virtual terminal within the Rafay’s Web Console.
 Users can also download a consolidated kubeconfig file for use with kubectl CLI running on laptops.